Glamis Castle

 Glamis Castle is situated beside the village of Glamis (/ˈɡlɑːmz/, glahmz) in Angus, Scotland.
 It is the home of the Earl of Strathmore and Kinghorne, and is open to the public.

 Glamis Castle has been the home of the Lyon family since the 14th century, though the present building dates largely from the 17th century.
-Glamis Castle was the childhood home of the late Queen Elizabeth, The Queen Mother.
+Glamis Castle was the childhood home of Queen Elizabeth the Queen Mother.
 Her second daughter, Princess Margaret was born there on 21 August 1930.

 The castle is protected as a category A listed building, and the grounds are included on the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.

 Setting

 Glamis is set in the broad and fertile lowland valley of Strathmore, in Forfar, county town of Angus, which lies between the Sidlaw Hills to the south and the Grampian Mountains to the north, approximately 20 km inland from the North Sea.
 The estate surrounding the castle covers more than 57 km2 and, in addition to parks and gardens, produces several cash crops including lumber and beef.

+A mile-long avenue on the grounds is lined with daffodils.

-There are two streams running through the estate, one of them the Glamis Burn.
+In addition other notable features include two streams running through the estate: one of them the Glamis Burn.
 An arboretum overlooking Glamis Burn features trees from all over the world, many of them rare and several hundred years old.